-A Visual Basic Applications (VBA) user knows about the importance of why to make VBA code run faster.
+A Visual Basic Applications (VBA) user knows about the importance of making VBA code run faster.
 In this article, I have explained how to make VBA code run faster.

-15 Ways to Make VBA Code Run Faster
+How to Make VBA Code Run Faster: 15 Ways

-Here, I have described 15 suitable ways about how to make VBA code run faster.
+Here, I have described 15 suitable ways to make VBA code run faster.
 The ways are given below.

 1. Switch Off Screen Updating to Make VBA Code Run Faster

-You can use the following code for switching off the Screen Updating.
+You can use the following code to switch off the Screen Updating.

 Application.ScreenUpdating = FALSE